 Central government has effective control over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of many transactions that the Council has with other parties (for example, Housing Benefits).
+Details of government grants received are set out in Note 33.

 Members of the Council have direct control over the Council's financial and operating policies.
-During 2011/12 the Council gave grants totalling £339,546 (£239,481 in 2010/11) to voluntary organisations in which 9 members had an interest. £0 (£0 in 2010/11) of these grants were unpaid at the year end.
+During 2012/13 the Council gave grants totalling £245,949 (£339,546 in 2011/12) to voluntary organisations in which 11 (9 in 2011/12) members had an interest. £0 (£0 in 2011/12) of these grants were unpaid at the year end.

+The relevant members did not take part in any discussion or decision relating to the grants.
 In addition one of these organisations has a long term loan from the Council as disclosed in Note 26 to the accounts.